COVID-19 vaccination in Canada: 50% vaccination milestone and second doses

 By May 22, 2021, at least half of the overall population had received at least one vaccine dose, with Canada having administered 20.328 million vaccine doses overall.
 The country has passed other large countries in coverage like the U.S. vaccination program.

 As new arrivals of the Oxford-AstraZeneca vaccine came into the country in late May, provinces chose whether to administer second doses, for example as Ontario is going forward with, or providing people who took a first dose to choose a different second vaccine, as in British Columbia.

 The country's percentage of single doses had been disproportionately high in comparison to second doses, due to NACI's earlier recommendations for intervals of up to four months.
 This led to calls from medical experts for provinces to prioritize second doses, citing the possibility having only one dose would make populations vulnerable to SARS-CoV-2 variants.
 By late-May, amid an increased supply, several provinces had begun to shorten their intervals for second doses.
 NACI followed suit on May 28, issuing new guidance that second doses should be administered "as soon as possible", especially to high-risk individuals.

 For the week following the Victoria Day weekend, Canada expected a smaller vaccine shipment than normal, as Pfizer–BioNTech sent more vaccine the previous week.

+The Vaccine Injury Support Program (VISP) was launched on June 1, 2021, at which point it began accepting claims.
+Program statistics were first reported publicly on December 1, 2021.

 The government had previously indicated that Canada would have 55 million doses delivered by the end of July 2021, but this mostly included Pfizer distributions.
 Moderna had now committed to delivering 11 million doses in July 2021, with 5 million of those doses potentially arriving in June.
 Combined with an expected 9 million Pfizer doses to be delivered, this would be enough to give Canada 68 million doses by the end of July.